 Say you break a leg in an auto accident.
 That’s clearly attributable to the other driver.
 A few weeks later, you experience head, neck, and back pain.
 It’s not as clear the other driver caused those problems.

-That’s how personal injury lawyers successfully argue auto accident claims.
-Remember to do your part, if you’re able, because that makes it easier to win your case.
+That’s how attorneys who practice personal injury successfully argue auto accident claims.
+Remember to do your part, if you’re able, because that makes it easier to settle your case.